bnclabs/gson/README.md

 * a custom parser is supplied that must be faster than encoding/json.
 * numbers can be interpreted as integer, or float64, or retained as string based on the configuration parameter `NumberKind`.
-  *  `JsonNumber`, to retain string as JSON string type aliased to `encoding/json.Number`.
+  *  `JsonNumber` to retain number as JSON string type aliased to `encoding/json.Number`.
-  *  `IntNumber`, to interpret JSON number as integer size defined by the platform.
+  *  `IntNumber` to interpret JSON number as integer whose size is defined by the platform.
-  *  `FloatNumber`, to interpret JSON number as 64-bit floating point.
+  *  `FloatNumber` to interpret JSON number as 64-bit floating point.
 * whitespace can be interpreted, based on configuration parameter `SpaceKind`, as `AnsiSpace` that should be faster than `UnicodeSpace`, while the later supports unicode whitespaces